Ubaida10/Indeed/README.md

 - **User Registration and Login:** Users can create accounts, log in, and maintain their profiles.
 - **Job Search & Filters:** Users can search for jobs based on job title, company, location, and more.
 - **Job Application:** Users can apply for jobs directly through the platform.
+- **Account Settings:** Users can view their account related settings.

 ## Tech Stack